GallPeters/QGIS2VectorTiles/README.md

 </div>

-### Introduction
+## Introduction

 QGIS2VectorTiles generates a vector tile package directly from the current QGIS project.

 The plugin is designed to bridge the gap between the rich and highly flexible environment of **QGIS** Desktop - supporting complex spatial expressions, a wide range of data formats, geometry generators, and data-driven styling - and modern web mapping frameworks, which rely on client-side rendering of large datasets.
 The primary target ecosystem is **MapLibre** and compatible web mapping libraries.

 To ensure portability and ease of installation, the tile generation process is based on the built-in **GDAL** MBTiles driver, avoiding external dependencies such as Tippecanoe.
-While Tippecanoe may offer higher performance in some scenarios, it requires separate installation and is primarily limited to Linux environments.
+While Tippecanoe may offer higher performance in some scenarios, it requires separate installation and is primarily limited to Linux environments

-### Output Package
+## Output Package

 | Component     | Format         | Description                                                                 |
 |---------------|----------------|-----------------------------------------------------------------------------|